 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-There are lots of fun things to do in Darwin for those that choose to spend a few days exploring.
+There are lots of fun things to do in Darwin for those who choose to spend a few days exploring.
 Activities in Darwin range from unique cultural experiences to food & wine tours and opportunities to enjoy nearby natural wonders.

-Whether it’s jumping off waterfalls on the weekends or listening to the aboriginal songs in the city park in the evenings, there is a simple charm about Darwin that captures visitors’ hearts.
+Whether it’s jumping off waterfalls on the weekends or listening to aboriginal songs in the city park in the evenings, there is a simple charm about Darwin that captures visitors’ hearts.

 Check out our Vlog from our time in Darwin and the rest of the Top End below:

-Best Time to Visit Darwin
+Best Time To Visit Darwin

 Believe it or not, Darwin is the only city in Australia with a tropical climate.
 Because Darwin is located at the very top of Australia in the Northern Territory, the climate mimics that of Southern Asian countries like Indonesia, Thailand, and the Philippines.